valeyellow/fluffy-lamp-api/README.md

 ## fluffy-lamp-api

-Collection of APIs for a fictional social media org.
+Collection of APIs for a fictional social media app.

 ## Endpoints